 Credit Score.
 Those two words alone can strike terror into the hearts of even the most courageous small business owners—and with good reason.
 Your credit score is a huge factor in opening—or closing—financial doors throughout your lifetime.
 And for many, how it’s calculated is shrouded in mystery and misconceptions.

 When it comes to credit, what you don’t know can hurt you.
 And because as an entrepreneur your business credit options are determined mostly by your personal credit, what you don’t know can hurt your business, too.
-(The good news is that there some small business lenders, like Fundbox, don’t require a credit check).
+(The good news is that there some newer business lenders, like Fundbox, look at more than just your credit score when making credit decisions.)

 Avoid these six pitfalls that could damage your personal credit, cost your company funding options, or limit you from obtaining lower rates in the future.